joolstorrentecalo/gitlab-foss/doc/ci/pipelines/index.md

    For example, if the project is `https://gitlab.com/gitlab-org/gitlab`, use `gitlab-org/gitlab`.
 1. Select **Subscribe**.

+Any pipelines that complete successfully for new tags in the subscribed project now trigger a pipeline on the current project's default branch.
 The maximum number of upstream pipeline subscriptions is 2 by default, for both the upstream and downstream projects.
 On self-managed instances, an administrator can change this [limit](../../administration/instance_limits.md#number-of-cicd-subscriptions-to-a-project).

-## How pipeline duration is calculated
+### How pipeline duration is calculated

 The total running time for a given pipeline excludes: